January Market Update – The 60/40 Rule is Dead

 Let me give you a quick synopsis of how that works.
 We have lots of videos on our site about annuities, here is a high-level overview.
 In an FIA, your return is based on a major index, if the index goes up, you get a positive return, if the index goes down, you make zero.

-Most index annuities made a zero last year, because almost every index, they could be tied to was down.
+Most index annuities earned zero returns last year because almost every index they could be tied to experienced a decline.
 However, when everything else is down double digits, zero is your hero!

-One way gains can be calculated is with a simple cap strategy, every year you can make up to the cap rate.
+January Market Update – The 60/40 Rule is Dead: One way gains can be calculated is with a simple cap strategy, every year you can make up to the cap rate.
 In the past few years, 5% was a good cap rate, but now the cap rates are 9-10%.
-So if the market is up, you can make a cap of 10%, and that’s locked in, you can’t lose it even if the market goes down the next year.
 On a negative year, you make zero.
 It’s pretty easy to see how an FIA can easily replace the bonds and give you better performance and a more stable ride just the research found in the Ibbotson report highlights.

 If you are in target date funds or if you have bond funds, and you’ve seen losses in your portfolio, it’s time to look at better solutions.
 Give us a call and we’ll talk about what might be best for you.